HugoMatilla/Effective-JAVA-Summary/README.md

 	Stamp s = stamps.get(i); // No need casting
 ```

-Use of raw types lose safety and expresivenes of generics.
+Use of raw types lose safety and expressiveness of generics.

 Type safety is kept in a parametrized type like `List<Object>` but not in raw types (`List`).